Dalbee/energy-analytics-fabric-bi/docs/architecture/project3_governance_architecture.md

 ## 4. Data Transformation Model

-A single Spark notebook is responsible for:
+A suite of modular Spark notebooks is responsible for:
 - Reading raw data from OneLake
 - Applying all business transformations and calculations
 - Writing curated datasets for analytical consumption